 After review, select candidates will be invited to interview the week of September 3.
 Awards are made in close partnership with IPS after a final interview with a selection committee of distinguished local and national education leaders.

-Charter schools have been in existence for close to 25 years and have shown that all students can learn at high levels, even in urban areas where the challenges of schooling are intense.
-The charter sector has helped drive innovation in education and has been a pioneer in expanding learning time, using technology to personalize learning, involving parents and community members in school governance and providing wrap-around services to meet the needs of the whole child.
+Charter schools have been in existence for close to 25 years and have shown that all students can learn at high levels, even in urban areas where the challenges are most intense.
+The charter sector has helped drive innovation in education and has been a pioneer in expanding learning time, using technology to personalize learning, involving parents and community members in school governance, and providing wrap-around services to serve students holistically.

 Charter schools will not meet these challenges by doing more of the same.
 Instead, the sector needs a new wave of innovation to capitalize on the enormous potential charter schools have to improve public education substantially for U.S. students.